spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/data-imports/howto-add-support-for-number-formatting-in-the-storefront.md

 ## Prerequisites

-To add support for number formatting in the Storefront, integrate the required features:
+To add support fornumber formatting in the Storefront, integrate the required features:

 | NAME                                   | VERSION          | INTEGRATION GUIDE                                                                                                                                              |
 |----------------------------------------|------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|